smyanj/smyanj/README.md

 ### Hi there 👋
-- 👾 **My name is Smyan Jaipuriyar, I'm currently a junior at the University of California, Santa Barbara studying Statistics and Data Science **
+- ## My name is Smyan Jaipuriyar, I'm currently a junior at the University of California, Santa Barbara studying Statistics and Data Science

 -
 - 🔭 I’m currently working on ... building projects